Philanthropy & Tikkun Olam

 It can mark adulthood as spending power.
 Or it can mark adulthood as responsibility paired with technical curiosity.
 In this case, a child who liked making things decided other children should get the chance to make things too.

-It is practical, ambitious, and very recognizably Jewish in the way it joins education, philanthropy, and communal obligation.
+That is practical, ambitious, and recognizably Jewish in the way it joins education, philanthropy, and communal obligation.